Download EWG's Healthy Living AppClose

-When EWG modeled SPF value for a given product was less than half of the labeled value we added 3 points to the product’s overall score because of concerns about the efficacy of the product and the likely use of non-monograph ingredients to boost the SPF value.
+When EWG modeled SPF value for a given product that was less than half of the labeled value, we added three points to the product’s overall score because of concerns about the efficacy of the product and the likely use of non-monograph ingredients to boost the SPF value.
 EWG is concerned that SPF boosters are increasingly common in U.S. sunscreens.
 Many inhibit sunburn but do not appear to change the absorbance spectrum of sunscreen (Kobo 2015), meaning that that they do not prevent UV rays from striking skin.
 There are serious, unanswered questions about whether these ingredients protect skin from other types of UV damage.

 To score products on UVA protection (Section 2) and the balance of UVA to UVB protection (Section 3), we modeled the effectiveness of the sunscreen based on the active ingredients.
 Modeling the efficacy of sunscreen products based on the active ingredients is standard industry practice (BASF 2013).
-Modeling requires the absorbance spectrum for the active ingredient and the percent active ingredient used in the product.
+Modeling requires the absorbance spectrum for the active ingredient and the percent of the active ingredient used in the product.